wks/homepage-source/blog/_drafts/2023-02-20-ruby-immix.md

 Immix for now.
 All of them use tracing to identify garbage, and their difference lies in their allocators.

+Mark-sweep uses a *free-list allocator*.

+-   Free-list allocation is slow, because it needs to find an appropriate slot in an appropriate free list.
--   Mark-sweep uses a *free-list allocator*.
-Free-list allocation is slow, but dead objects can be simply added back to the free-list, which is fast.
-It never moves any object, which saves time, but can cause heap fragmentation.
+-   Collection is fast because dead objects can be simply added back to the free-list.
+-   Mark-sweep never moves object.
+It saves time, but can lead to heap fragmentation in the long run.
+When that happens, the allocator will not be able to allocate a slightly bigger object even though there are many small gaps between objects.

--   Mark-compact and semispace use a *bump-pointer allocator*.
-Bump allocation is fast, but it can only allocate into a contiguous region of free space.
+Mark-compact and semispace use a *bump-pointer allocator*.

+-   Bump-pointer allocation is fast, because it only needs to increment a cursor.
+-   Bump-pointer allocator can only allocate into a contiguous region of free space.

-    Therefore, those collectors need to move objects to defragment the heap, which is slow.
+Defragmentation makes a contiguous region so that bump-pointer allocators can allocate into.
+It comes at a cost, but the profit of being able to use the fast bump-pointer allocator compensates for the cost.
+It also solves the heap fragmentation problem.

+There are two basic ways of doing defragmentation.

 -   Mark-compact does this by *compacting*, that is, moving all live objects to one side of the heap so that the rest of the heap is a contiguous region of free space.
 This is extremely slow because it needs to avoid overwriting other live objects while moving objects.
 -   Semispace does this by *evacuating* all live objects to the other half of the heap memory, and freeing the entire old half at once.
-This is not as slow as compacting, but Semispace can only utilise 50% of the total heap space.
+This is faster than compacting, but Semispace can only utilise 50% of the total heap space.

 Mark-sweep, mark-compact and semispace represent the three basic ways of reclaiming used memory, i.e. *sweeping to free-list*, *compacting* and